 If you have a less powerful blender, you need to process the smoothie longer so that it comes out creamy and not chunky.

 Adding some berries is a great way to stretch the smoothie.
-Opt for a ½ cup of frozen strawberries to maintain the color of the smoothie.
+Opt for a ½ cup of frozen fruit (strawberries are best to maintain the color of the smoothie).
 If doing this, you’ll want to add in ¼ cup of water.
 With these additions, the recipe makes one super large smoothie or two smaller ones.

 Choosing A Collagen Powder